-Chairman and CEO of BBVA since January 2000.
+Francisco González has been Executive Chairman of BBVA since 2000.

-Prior to the merger between Banco Bilbao Vizcaya and Argentaria, he was Chairman of Argentaria from 1996 to 1999, where he led the integration, transformation and privatisation of a very diverse group of State-owned banks.
+Prior to the merger between Banco Bilbao Vizcaya and Argentaria, Francisco González was Chairman of Argentaria from 1996 to 1999, where he led the integration, transformation and privatisation of a diverse group of State-owned banks.